tico321/CleanTemplate/README.md

     - Entity Framework Core
     - Hotcholate -> Hotcholate is the library that allows us to expose our resources through GraphQL.
     - IdentityServer4 -> Auth service is implemented with the help of IdentityServer4.
+    - EF with [Pomelo](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql) to connect with MariaDb.